johannesvollmer/johannesvollmer.github.io/_posts/2019-07-25-announcing-regex-nodes.md

 1. __Edit the example text__ which is displayed in the background by clicking on the button at the top right.
 1. __Undo and redo__ your actions with the arrows at the top.
+1. __Duplicate or delete a node__ by selecting it and then clicking the respective button at the top of the node which just appeared.
+1. Select and CTRL-C copy the resulting regular expression and paste it into your JavaScript code.
+   If you like this project,
+   link this editor in a comment right next to the regular expression.

 # Finally